 Shortly after our journey to the ashram Sarah Miles, the daughter of actor Sir John Miles, visited the ashram for Christmas.
 She said of her experience: ‘Although I never got near him all the time I was in Puttaparthi, I received many real Christmas presents from Sai Baba, none of them costing a penny and all of them changing my life.

-‘Sai Baba is not well served by talk – experiencing him is all.
+‘Sai Baba is not well served by talking – experiencing him is all.
 And while I may never go to Puttaparthi again, nor ever understand where the love comes from out there, I do know that that love is truly blinding.
-How blesses those temple birds are, to be forever surrounded by it.’
+How blessed those temple birds are, to be forever surrounded by it.’

-We too never received a personal interview, but I realised that this was not important.
+We too never received a personal interview, but I realized that this was not important.
 It’s what happens inside you that counts.
-Nonetheless we met many people whose lives had been changed, people who’d been healed and others who had been graced with materialised objects and jewellery.
+Nonetheless, we met many people whose lives had been changed, people who’d been healed and others who had been graced with materialized objects and jewelry.
 Carole Alderman stayed on for a couple of months after we left.
 I dare not think how desperate she was by this time for an interview.
-She’d been urging us to take on all sorts of austerities in order to win Sai Baba’s favour.
+She’d been urging us to take on all sorts of austerities to win Sai Baba’s favor.
 It didn’t work.
 ‘Perhaps we should all wear stones in our shoes?’
 I joked.
-For a brief moment her face betrayed that she was taking me seriously.
+For a moment her face betrayed that she was taking me seriously.
 After we left Carole’s husband joined her.